rakvat/transform-social.org/content/en/texts/economics_faq.md

 ## [Under which conditions could diverse forms of economies coexist?](#coexistence_conditions)

 1. The ecosystem of the planet should be maintained for future generations.
-2. Every human should have the choice to live in the economic and political system of their choice (this is also called panarchy).
+2. Every human should have the choice to live in the economic and political system they prefer (this is also called panarchy).
 3. The basic needs of every human should be met.
 Economic systems that fail to feed their humans should be scandalized.
 4. For important but scarce resources (no matter in which area they are located), every economic system should get access to them and their share of them should depend on the number of humans within them.
 5. There should be transparency, free exchange of information, no weapons, and no warlike activities.

 Capitalism can't coexist under these conditions.
 It needs e.g. cheap labor and exploited workers would probably rather switch to another economic system.
 Capitalism would thus either break these agreements or collapse.
-The coexistence of anarcho-communist economies with non-exploitive market economies like market socialism could be possible.
+The coexistence of anarcho-communist economies with non-exploitive market economies like market socialism or collective anarchism could be possible.

 Competition between the co-existing economies should be limited.
 This could e.g. be done by evaluating happiness and injustices every 10-20 years, and maybe resetting, redistributing, and recalibrating